morpho-org/vault-v2/README.md

 The allocator is responsible for ensuring that users can withdraw their assets at any time.
 This is done by managing the available idle liquidity and an optional liquidity adapter.

-Additionally, users can make use of the `forceDeallocate` function to exit from liquid markets, assuming that they are willing to pay the corresponding penalty.
+Additionally, users can make use of the `forceDeallocate` function to withdraw from the vault if there are liquid markets, assuming that they are willing to pay the corresponding penalty.
 Indeed, the permissionless `forceDeallocate` function allows anyone to move assets from an adapter to the vault's idle assets (meaning the vault token balance).

 When users withdraw assets, the idle assets are taken in priority.